 Specific Guidance

 Performance testing is a key element of most information technology program assessment programs.
-A performance testing program would provide the licenseean opportunity to demonstrate how the elements of their cybersecurity program work together to provide defense-in-depth.
+A performance testing program would provide the licensee with an opportunity to demonstrate how the elements of their cybersecurity program work together to provide defense-in-depth.
 Performance testing provides a realistic alternate method to inspect the cybersecurity program’s protection of safety, security, and emergency preparedness functions against a cyberattack.

 This section is optional, and is not part of the inspection requirements, unless the option is elected to be implemented by the licensee.
-If elected, the performance testing results may satisfy inspection requirements 03.01.a, 03, and 03.02.
-Additionally, the performance testing demonstration and information reported may satisfy portions of 03.02.b, 03.02.d, 03., and 03.03.b inspection requirements as determined by the type and scope of the testing.
+If elected, the performance testing results may satisfy inspection requirements 03.01.a, 03.01.b, and 03.02.a.
+Additionally, the performance testing demonstration and information reported may satisfy portions of 03.02.b, 03.02.d, 03.03.a, and 03.03.b inspection requirements as determined by the type and scope of the testing.
 If the performance testing and licensee submitted performance testing results demonstrate successful implementation of these performance requirements, then the inspection of the demonstrated inspection requirements should be evaluated as complete.
 If the performance testing does not properly demonstrate the fidelity of the cyber controls, then additional onsite inspection should be performed to assess the controls.

 If the answers to the following are both “yes”, then the inspector may determine that the demonstration of the performance and function test is adequate.

 In accordance with the CSP, licensees are required to collect data, to document results, and to evaluate the effectiveness of existing cybersecurity programs, and cybersecurity controls.
-Did the licensee submit information that describes and documents results of its performance testing assessment program as part of the request for information (RFI) submission?
+Did the licensee submit information that describes and documents the results of its performance testing assessment program as part of the request for information (RFI) submission?

 Was the cyberattack performance and functional test authentic and realistic?
 Specifically, the virtual network test configuration had to reasonably match the site-specific computer network configuration(s) and the cyberattack testing performed and realistically challenged the virtual network.